websights

 Thermophysical models define how the energy, heat, and physical properties of the fluid are calculated.
 These variables are then determined based on the analysis type and the selected models.
 The models are relations of a pressure-temperature equation system using which the required fluid properties and variables are then calculated.\(^1\)

 Thermophysical fluid models can be selected under Materials after a material has been selected from the library.
 They are only available for compressible flow simulations.
-Hence, convective, conjugate heat transfer, and subsonic simulations need to have compressibility toggled on.
+Hence, convective, conjugate heat transfer, and Multi-purpose simulations need to have compressibility toggled on.

 thermophysical fluid models panel in simscale